farcasterxyz/docs/docs/developers/frames/v2/spec.md

 ### actions.addFrame

 Request the user to add the frame, which adds it to the user's favorites list and allows the frame server to send in-app notifications to the user.
 The Farcaster client is expected to prompt the user for confirmation.
-Per session, only a single prompt should be shown (repeated calls to `addFrame()` should immediately result in a. `rejected-by-user` error).
+Per session, only a single prompt should be shown (repeated calls to `addFrame()` should immediately result in a. `rejected_by_user` error).
 When the client supports notifications, returns a `notificationDetails` object with a notification callback URL and token.

 ![https://github.com/user-attachments/assets/cdc36744-7a20-4666-996b-ad2003f0afb9](https://github.com/user-attachments/assets/cdc36744-7a20-4666-996b-ad2003f0afb9)